qrzn23/min/wip/magick/content.md

 St. Paul.

 > “Also the mantras and spells; the obeah and the wanga; the work of the wand and the work of the sword: these he shall learn and teach.
-“He must teach ; but he may make severe the ordeals.
+“He must teach; but he may make severe the ordeals.
 > “The word of the Law is 0EAHMA.”
 LIBER AL vel xxxi: The Book of the Law.